fmarmol/openapigen/README.md

 Using go structures, allow you to specify the fields in the request and response body.
 All exported fields will be translated into openapi components schemas.
 The default behaviour will transform the fields name into optional `snake_case` openapi fields.

-To have a better control on what you want to express there are a list of tags you can use.
+To have a better control on what you want to express, here a list of tags you can use.

 - `name`
 - `format`